semanticdata/django-expenses/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The code in this repository is available under the [MIT License](LICENSE).